The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Simplest Case: Completely Dusty

-The upcoming Theorem \ref{thm:alphaconnected} is intended to handle the simplest of Dust Type cases and highlight the techniques that will be used later.
+The upcoming Theorem \ref{thm:alphaconnected} is intended to handle the simplest of dust type Sierpi\'nski Carpet modifications and highlight the techniques that will be used later.

-\begin{definition}[Completely Dusty] Let $A$ be a Dust Type Sierpi\'nski Carpet Modification constructed from a $p \times p$ grid, and let $\alpha > 0$ be the maximal number such that $A_{\alpha}$ is not path-connected (which exists by Theorem \ref{thm:thresholdexists}). $A$ is Completely Dusty if $A_{\alpha}$ is the union of $m$ disjoint copies of $\frac{1}{p} \left(A_{p\alpha}\right)$. \end{definition}
+\begin{definition}[Completely Dusty] Let $A$ be a dust type Sierpi\'nski Carpet modification constructed from a $p \times p$ grid, and let $\alpha > 0$ be the maximal number such that $A_{\alpha}$ is not path-connected (which exists by Theorem \ref{thm:thresholdexists}). $A$ is \textit{completely dusty} if $A_{\alpha}$ is the union of $m$ disjoint copies of $\frac{1}{p} \left(A_{p\alpha}\right)$. \end{definition}

-The Ternary Cantor Set discussed earlier in Figure \ref{fig:cantorset} is an example of a Completely Dusty carpet.
-It is clear that setting $\alpha = \frac{1}{6}$ gets that $A_{\frac{1}{6}}$ consists of 2 copies of $A_{\frac{1}{2}}$ which are scaled down by a factor of $\frac{1}{3}$.
+The Ternary Cantor Set discussed earlier in Figure \ref{fig:cantorset} is an example of a completely dusty carpet.
+It is clear that $\alpha = \frac{1}{6}$ has the property that $A_{\frac{1}{6}}$ consists of 2 disjoint copies of $A_{\frac{1}{2}}$ which are scaled down by a factor of $\frac{1}{3}$, as shown in Figure \ref{fig:cantorsetalphaconnected}.

-\begin{theorem}[Completely Dusty Theorem] Let $A$ be a Completely Dusty Sierpi\'nski Carpet Modification constructed by keeping $m \geq 2$ squares from the $p \times p$ grid.
+\begin{theorem}[Completely Dusty Theorem] Let $A$ be a completely dusty Sierpi\'nski Carpet modification constructed by keeping $m \geq 2$ squares from the $p \times p$ grid.
 Then $\tilde{\zeta}_A$ has a meromorphic continuation to all of $\mathbb{C}$, and